mdn/content/files/en-us/web/css/margin-trim/index.md

 - `block-end`

-  - : Margins of last block child with the container's edge will be truncated to zero.
+  - : Margin of last block child with the container's edge is trimmed to zero.

 - `inline`
   - : Container truncate the margins provided to the inline children where they adjoin the container's edge, without affecting spacing at the beginning and end of the       row.